Azerbaijan says 192 of its troops were killed in last week’s offensive in Nagorno-Karabakh

 Nagorno-Karabakh officials said earlier that at least 200 people on their side, including 10 civilians, were killed and over 400 were wounded in the fighting.

 The military operation allowed Azerbaijan to reclaim full control over the breakaway region that was run by separatists for about 30 years.
-Tens of thousands of ethnic Armenians have already left the region and more are likely to do so after separatist troops agreed to lay down arms and Azerbaijan lifted a 10-month blockade of the road linking the territory to Armenia.
+Tens of thousands of ethnic Armenians — more than a third of the region’s population — have already left.
+More are likely to follow after separatist troops agreed to lay down arms and Azerbaijan lifted a 10-month blockade of the road linking the territory to Armenia.

 Azerbaijan and separatist officials have held two rounds of talks on the “reintegration” of Nagorno-Karabakh and its ethnic Armenian population into the mainly Muslim country, but how exactly it would happen remains unclear.